 Tashi Norbu’s vibrant Contemporary Artwork of a Buddha, sitting peacefully among flowing waters and splashes of an ocean; implying to the Water Element.
 The extremely dynamic, the most powerful of all the elements, which creates and fosters life on Earth.
 In the Book of Genesis we read that God said, "Let the waters swarm with fish and other life”, while Thales of Miletus twenty eight eons ago, took the stance that the world derives from water and rests on water.
 And here, the Tibetan Artist with his Piece of Art sends a message about the importance of water on the planet, especially, with regard to his country Tibet.

-It is well known that the renewed importance of Tibet for China, lies in its water riches.
-China has long been eyeing the water reserves of Tibet, the largest repository of freshwater after the two poles, Arctic and Antarctic, thus claiming, the “third pole,” while in terms of human geography, almost half of the global population, currently lives in the watershed of the Tibetan Plateau.
 The Artist’s oceanic Buddha is emphasized in the centre of his canvas; gazing out the endless expanse of Water Element, being emerged from it, in different blends of blues, which Artist is using deliberately to create realistic water; recalling those blues of Picasso’s “blue period”, when he was intensifying the melancholy and his emotional turmoil in life.
 However here, we meet Tashi Norbu’s optimism, who is choosing blues from his palette, such as Turquoise, Prussian, Indigo, for, these are the colors that reflecti the skies and the shining Sun on the Water Element!
 Artist covers the surface of his canvas with collage of texts, derived from ancient Sutras and he will also use them, to make the shapes of splashes and waves, embracing the illusion of water.
 He creates the effects of water during the moment of splash, using Zinc White, and he makes the blobs of Cobalt Green or Blues hues, follow the arch of the Element.

 Tashi Norbu, is driven by his senses, and inspired by the City of Venice, during his Biennale Artistic Exhibition; he creates a piece of Art dedicated to the city, built in the powerful waters of Mediterranean; and makes the fantasy to travel to Shangi-la, the dreamy world with its lakes and lagoons in the Himalayan mountains.
 He treats the surface of his canvas with expansive gestural as well as small detailed strokes to capture the overwhelming power of the Himalayas.
 His Time Travelers -flying monks- strike so precious as travelling over the waters of a magic city, flying beyond time and space, singing the sacred code and fading away any worry and agony as quietly as the rippling water; and any anxiety is replaced with contentment and tranquillity.